pbinkley/rcb-manual/sections/01-the-setting-of-the-problem-of-reproducing-research-materials.md

 layout: narrative
 ---

-Research in the social sciences and humanities is unlike research in the natural sciences in that it uses written texts as its principal material.
+{% include pagebreak.html page="1" image="0019"%} Research in the social sciences and humanities is unlike research in the natural sciences in that it uses written texts as its principal material.
 The first duty of scholarship is to protect and preserve original writings, the loss of which would be irretrievable.
 Except